CaptainChicky/soundgasm.net-jerkyll-mirror/README.md

       audio: [audio]
 ```

 When you want to add an audio to the archive, simply update `audio_data.yml` with the neccesary data (and backup beforehand when using scripts as desired), and add the audio file to `/media/[user]/`.
-Audio titles should be unique, and if they aren't, simply add something to make it unique (e.g. `audio title` vs `audio title-`).
+Audio titles should be unique, and if they aren't, simply add something to make it unique (e.g. `audio title` vs `audio titlee`).

 When audios are privated, you are unable to access the `playcount`, so I just put some random unicode character or whatever as a replacement in `audio_data.yml`.
 Some examples are below:
 1. ﷽